mkgeeky/mkgeeky/README.md

 #### Main Projects
 I have forked [autodl-trackers](https://github.com/mkgeeky/autodl-trackers) and [autodl-irssi](https://github.com/mkgeeky/autodl-irssi) (original by thebigmunch).<br />
-My idea is to keep autodl-trackers up2date, as good as possible.<br />
+My idea is to keep autodl-trackers and autodl-irssi up2date, as good as possible.<br />
-Also get autodl-irssi to work with my repo.
-But I'm not a perl expert :confused:
+But I'm not a perl expert :confused:, so if you want to help, please let me know 🙂

 ### Contact
 📧 **github@mkgeeky.xyz**